promptdesk/promptdesk/CONTRIBUTING.md

 ## License

-By contributing to PromptDesk, you agree that your contributions will be licensed under the GNU Affero General Public License.
+By using or contributing to PromptDesk, you agree that your contributions will be licensed under the GNU Affero General Public License.
 For more information, please refer to the [LICENSE](https://github.com/promptdesk/promptdesk/blob/main/LICENSE) file in the repository.

 ## Contact